 - We don’t see article after interview after blog railing against Eli Lilly for their profit motive

 - Nobody makes fun of individuals who use the product that Lilly Pharmaceuticals developed

 - Nobody accuses the parents of diabetics of doping their kids with pharmaceutals because it is “more convenient.”

 So how come the same principles aren’t applied to ADDers

 ADD medications are NOT designed to keep kids’ little bodies STILL, mouths quiet, butts in chairs, eyes forward (in other words, as the ADD-ignorant like to claim, “sedated – for the ‘convenience’ of grownups ‘too lazy’ to parent them adequately“).

 Stimulants don’t “sedate,” they energize.

-Psychostimulants are first-line ADD medications because that class of medication changes neurochemistry in a manner that will focus their BRAINS so that these kids are ABLE to attend, register, remember, recombine and LEARN!
+Psychostimulants are first-line ADD medications because that class of medication changes neurochemistry in a manner that will focus the parts of their BRAINS that are under-stimulated, so that these kids are ABLE to attend, register, remember, recombine and LEARN!

 Yep!
 What many misidentify as “sedation” is actually access to an ability to control behavior that was formerly out of control.

 So, now that I’ve gotten all THAT off my chest, I’m ready to move forward with a lot of information about memory that will make it easier for anybody to understand what they need to be able to drive the brains they were born with, ADDers, neurotypicals, and aging boomers alike.